mikeagun/staticimp/README.md

 project conf entry types of the same name.

 `comment:` - entry type name (in this case `comment`)
+- `debug:` - return entry debugging info instead of commiting new entry (default: `false`)
+  - if `true` goes through all entry processing, then returns config and entry detailes instead of sending via backend client
 - `fields:` - entry field processing configuration
   - `allowed:` - allowed entry fields (default: `[ ]`)
   - `required:` - required entry fields (default: `[ ]`)
-  - `extra:` - _optional_
+  - `extra:`
     - _... extra fields to generate ..._
-  - transforms: - _optional_
+  - transforms:
     - _... transforms to apply ..._
 - `review:` - whether to moderate comments (default: `false`)
-  - if true, entries get created in a new review branch
+  - if `true`, entries get created in a new review branch
 - `format:` - serialization format for entries (default: `json`)
 - `git:` - _optional_ - git specific entry configuration (these all support placeholders)
   - `path:` - directory path to place entries in (default: `"data/entries"`)